apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 [Polars](https://pola.rs/).
 It is growing extremely fast, and it serves many of the same use cases as DataFusion.
 For my use cases, I'm interested in DataFusion because I want to be able to build small scale tests rapidly and then scale them up to larger distributed systems with ease.
-I do recommend evaluating Polars for in memory work.
+I do recommend evaluating Polars for in-memory work.

-Personally, I would love a single query approach that is fast for both in memory usage and can extend to large batch processing to exploit parallelization.
+Personally, I would love a single query approach that is fast for both in-memory usage and can extend to large batch processing to exploit parallelization.
 I think DataFusion, coupled with [Ballista](https://datafusion.apache.org/ballista/) or [DataFusion-Ray](https://github.com/apache/datafusion-ray), may provide this solution.